(See also Overview of Labor and Delivery.)

 Rupture of membranes: Usually, the fluid-filled membranes that contain the fetus (amniotic sac) rupture when labor begins, and the amniotic fluid flows out through the vagina.
 This event is commonly described as “the water breaks.”
 Occasionally, the membranes rupture before labor starts.
 Rupture of membranes before labor begins is called premature rupture of membranes.
 Some women feel a gush of fluid from the vagina, followed by steady leaking.

-If a woman’s membranes rupture before labor starts, she should contact her doctor or midwife immediately.
+If a woman’s membranes rupture before labor starts, she should contact her doctor or midwife immediately or be taken to the nearest birthing center.
 About 80 to 90% of women whose membranes rupture at or near their due date go into labor spontaneously within 24 hours.
 If labor has not started after several hours and the baby is due, women are usually admitted to the hospital, where labor is artificially started (induced) to reduce the risk of infection.
 After the membranes rupture, bacteria from the vagina can enter the uterus more easily and cause an infection in the woman, the fetus, or both.

 A woman should go to a hospital or birthing center when one of the following occurs: